aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added WorkbookSettings.CrashSave Property**
-The getter/setter for the property CrashSave have been added to the WorkbookSettings class.
-The Boolean type property indicates whether the application last saved the workbook file after a crash.
+The getter/setter for the property CrashSave has been added to the WorkbookSettings class.
+The Boolean‑type property indicates whether the application last saved the workbook file after a crash.

 **Java**